apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/metadata/datasources`

-Returns a list of the names of datasources with at least one used segment in the cluster.
+Returns a list of the names of datasources with at least one used segment in the cluster, retrieved from the metadata database.
+Users should call this API to get the eventual state that the system will be in.

-This method reads from the metadata database, whereas `/druid/coordinator/v1/datasources` reads from the cached server view held by the coordinator that is updated every [`druid.coordinator.period`](../configuration/index.html#coordinator-operation).

 * `/druid/coordinator/v1/metadata/datasources?includeUnused`